espocrm/documentation/docs/development/metadata/client-defs.md

 ## filterList

-Contains a list of primary (preset) filters.
+A list of primary (preset) filters.

 ## boolFilterList

+A list of bool filters.

 ## defaultFilterData